 I was one of the first children born on Earth to those who’d taken the AIO serum during a now nearly forgotten pandemic.
 My parents had lived a few decades on an electromagnetic planet full of strange tides and geographical shifts.
 They gave me another dose of the serum right after my birth for reasons I’m sure at the time made sense to them and others like them.
 Many of the babies who got a second injection died.
 It might have better for my parents if that had been my fate.

 By the age of two, I could shift into every animal I saw and I kept running away from my parents to go catch my own dinner.

 At age three, I grew fangs and randomly killed things for their blood, if I wasn’t watched closely.

 By age four, my hand chakras opened, and I started ripping magic from whomever I touched.
 My parents were my first two victims.
 My older sister by four years was the next.
 To this day, Sonora still hated me for what I’d done to her.
 Her magic had made her a lynx.
-Even though she was only eight when I ripped her, apparently, Sonora had really liked being one.
+Even though she was only eight when I ripped her, apparently, Sonora had really liked being a big cat.
 She was completely human now and unmagical, but that didn’t stop her from trying to kill me.

 No one could explain the sudden appearance of rippers in humanity’s evolutionary chain, but everyone agreed it was nature finding a balance.
 My parents said they were relieved to be free of their magical burdens, but they both died during a plague pandemic within days of each other when I was ten and Sonora was fourteen.
 Lack of ability to heal became the downside of me ripping away the power of the AIO serum.
 Their human immune systems hadn’t been up for a fierce pandemic fight.
 No one knew how Sonora had even managed to survive.